 - A clearly worded request that the information be corrected or deleted.

 You should keep copies of all correspondence, and note the details of any phone conversations about this issue (date and time of call, the name of the person to whom you spoke, and the substance of the conversation).
-If the credit reporting agency sends you a form (paper or online) with only a checkbox list of reasons as to why the item is being disputed, supplement the form with additional written details and copies of documentation supporting your position such as a bankruptcy discharge or proof of satisfaction of a lien.
+If the credit reporting agency sends you a form (paper or online) with only a checkbox list of reasons as to why the item is being disputed, supplement the form with additional written details and copies of documentation supporting your position such as a proof of satisfaction of a lien.

 Even though the FCRA requires that each nationwide credit reporting agency report any errors that they correct to the other nationwide credit reporting agencies, this cannot be relied upon.
 Copies of your dispute should be sent to each of the “Big Three”: Experian, Equifax, and TransUnion.
 Otherwise, the error may remain uncorrected at the other two, and once again your application for housing, credit, or employment may be denied.